NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 the Spark tasks will run, the Alluxio master can go anywhere, we pick ResourceManager for convenience.

-Let's assume the hostnames of them are respectively
+Let's assume the hostnames are:

 ``` console
 RM_hostname